Dr Shasha Zhao

 Guest Editor - Critical Perspectives on International Business [Special issue: Do multinational enterprises contribute to, or reduce inequality?
 Forthcoming in 2020]

-Editorial Board Member - Cross Cultural and Strategic Management; Asian Business and Management; International Journal of Emerging Markets
+Editorial Review Board - Management International Review; Cross Cultural and Strategic Management; Asian Business and Management; International Journal of Emerging Markets

 Reviewer responsibility - Journal of International Business Studies; International Business Review; Asia Pacific Journal of Management; Management and Organization Review.